-At the recommendation of the Nominating and Corporate Governance Committee, the Board is nominating the following directors for election as Class I directors:
+At the recommendation of the Nominating and Corporate Governance Committee (the "Corporate Governance Committee"), the Board is nominating the following directors for election as Class I directors:

-- · John J. Hagenbuch - · J. Edward Virtue
+- John J. Hagenbuch - · J. Edward Virtue

 Biographical and other information concerning these and the other directors that serve on our Board is provided below.
 Also included are the key skills and qualifications of our directors supporting their service, in light of the Company's business and structure.